PatrickShahade/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
-First, in Azure, I'm creating a basic VM to operate our Help Desk from.
-For size, I used Standard_D2s_v3 - 2 vcpus, 8GiB memory.
+1) In Azure, I'm creating a basic Virtual Machine (VM) to operate a Help Desk from.
+This is all I configured before creating.
 </p>
 <p>
 <img src=https://i.imgur.com/jVpWRlC.png/>